learn-co-curriculum/phase-4-rails-and-active-record-readme/README.md

 end
 ```

-Go ahead test this new method out in the Rails console by running a query on one of our records, for example:
+Go ahead and test this new method out in the Rails console by running a query on
+one of our records, for example:

 ```rb
 Cheese.last.summary